kirteshreflectiontp/Movie-Recommendation-system/MovieBuzz-master/README.md

 # React Dependencies

-Node Modules
+Node Modules,
-React-Router-Dom
+React-Router-Dom,
-Material Ui
+Material Ui,
 Axios

 # How to Install Dependencies

-npm install
+$ npm install

 # How to Start The Project

-npm start
+$ npm start

 # Hurray!!
 Enjoy The App #